 Is Sugar Found in Fruit Good or Bad for Your Health?

-Often times, the same can be said about nutrition: it cannot be viewed in terms of black and white.
-There is a commonly held misconception that all sugar is bad sugar.
+The same can be said about nutrition: it cannot be viewed in terms of black and white.
+A commonly held misconception is that all sugar is bad sugar.
 There is also a misconception that the sugars found in fruit are just as damaging as those found in sweets or in table salt.
 This simply is untrue.
 Let’s explore more about the truth about sugar.

 Sugar is a carbohydrate that can be either naturally occurring or refined.
-Naturally occurring sugars are found in a wide variety of foods, including fruits, vegetables, nuts and even milk.
+A wide variety of foods, including fruits, vegetables, nuts and even milk contain naturally occurring sugars.
 On the other hand, we have refined sugar, or sucrose.
-This “table sugar” found on the shelves of your local grocery is composed of sugar (sucrose) and high fructose corn syrup, both of which are about half glucose and half fructose.
+“Table sugar” found on the shelves of your local grocery is composed of sugar (sucrose) and high fructose corn syrup, about half glucose and half fructose.

 How is the Sugar Found in Fruit Different?

-Evidence has found time and time again that negative metabolic effects are found in those who consume large amounts of fructose.
+Evidence shows time and time again that people who consume large amounts of fructose experience negative metabolic effects.
 The good news is, this is impossible to do by consuming fruit.
 Fruits can have a high sugar content, but they are also filled with fiber, water and chewing resistance.
 This means that most fruits take longer to eat and digest, letting your body properly absorb the sugars that it is consuming.
 These factors allow for your body to more easily metabolize fructose when it takes longer to hit your liver, unlike when guzzling a sugar filled soda or another artificially sweet treat.
-Additionally, the natural sugars found in fruit are processed differently by your body because of the fiber found in the fruit.
+Additionally, your body processes natural sugars found in fruit differently because of the fiber found in the fruit.
 Fiber in fruit minimizes sugar’s impact on the body’s blood sugar levels.

 Health Benefits of Natural Sugar

 Contrary to popular belief, the natural sugars found in fruit can actually benefit your body!
-The natural sugars found in fruits, along with the fiber found in these foods have been found to reduce cholesterol, slow the absorption of carbohydrates and increase satiety.
-These components have also been found to protect the body against some cancers, heart disease, stroke and more.
-It has been found that those who consume their daily recommended natural sugar intake have an easier time maintaining and keeping off weight.
+The natural sugars found in fruits slow the absorption of carbohydrates and increase satiety.
+The fiber found in these foods can reduce cholesterol.
+These components can also protect the body against some cancers, heart disease, stroke and more.
+People who consume their daily recommended natural sugar intake have an easier time maintaining and keeping off weight.
 The natural sugars found in fruit are a great way to satisfy your sweet tooth without sacrificing your health.

 Natural Sugar and the Perfect Pineapple

 When looking to improve your diet and health, it is important to bear in mind the difference between processed and whole foods.
 Any fresh fruit or vegetable is a real, whole food, filled with nutritional benefits.
-Specifically, pineapples are a great source of fiber (one cup contains 2 grams), meaning that the natural sugars found in this sweet fruit are processed more efficiently by the body.
+Specifically, pineapples are a great source of fiber (one cup contains 2 grams).
+The body processes the natural sugars found in this sweet fruit more efficiently.
 Pineapples are packed with insoluble fibers, which have been found to reduce the risk of type 2 diabetes.